jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

   InvariantEKF<Pose2> ekf(X0, P0);
 ```

-For this example, we assume constant process and observation covariances.
-We define them as
+For this example, assume constant process and observation covariances.
+They are defined as
 ```cpp
   Matrix3 Q = (Vector3(0.05, 0.05, 0.001)).asDiagonal();
   Matrix2 R = I_2x2 * 0.01;
 ```

 #### Defining odometry and measurements
-We define two simple odometry steps with a Lie group increment $U$
+Two simple odometry steps with a Lie group increment $U$ are used and defined as
 ```cpp
 Pose2 U1(1.0, 1.0, 0.5), U2(1.0, 1.0, 0.0);
 ```
-and two GPS measurements
+Two GPS measurements are also created;
 ```cpp
   Vector2 z1, z2;
   z1 << 1.0, 0.0;